zudo-doc

 ℹ️ Info

-The History component is a React island loaded with client:idle, meaning it only hydrates after the page becomes idle.
+The History component is a Preact island loaded with client:idle, meaning it only hydrates after the page becomes idle.
 This ensures it doesn’t impact initial page load performance.